MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

 -   The management point gives internet-based clients an internet-based Application Catalog website point.
 The management point gives intranet-based clients an intranet-based Application Catalog website point.

-Automatic detection does not guarantee that clients are given the closest Application Catalog website point.
+Automatic detection doesn't guarantee that clients are given the closest Application Catalog website point.
 You might decide not to use **Automatically detect** for the following reasons:

--   You want to manually configure the closest server for clients, or ensure that they do not connect to a server across a slow network connection.
+-   You want to manually configure the closest server for clients, or ensure that they don't connect to a server across a slow network connection.

 -   You want to control which clients connect to which server.
 This configuration might be for testing, performance, or business reasons.

--   You do not want to wait up to 25 hours or for a network change for clients to use a different Application Catalog website point.
+-   You don't want to wait up to 25 hours or for a network change for clients to use a different Application Catalog website point.

 If you specify the Application Catalog website point rather than use automatic detection, specify the NetBIOS name rather than the intranet FQDN.
 This configuration reduces the likelihood that the web browser prompts users for credentials when they access an intranet-based Application Catalog.
 To use the NetBIOS name, the following conditions must apply: